-Heat illness is a medical condition resulting from the body's inability to cope with a particular heat load, and includes, but is not limited to, heat cramps, heat rash, heat exhaustion, fainting, and heat stroke.
+Heat illness is a medical condition that occurs when the body overheats.
+This can occur when a person is exposed to hot conditions and heavy physical work.
+However, heat illness can also occur in cooler conditions if a person is exposed to heat over a long period of time.
+Heat illnesses include heat cramps, heat rash, heat exhaustion, rhabdomyolysis (muscle breakdown), fainting, and heat stroke.
 Prolonged or intense exposure to hot conditions and heavy physical work even in cooler conditions can lead to your body overheating.
 Symptoms of heat illness may not be recognized initially and can quickly progress.